-In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense) until then.
+In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element represents a consumption of net assets that applies to future periods and will not be recognized as an outflow of resources (expense) until then.
 The Authority reports deferred outflows related to pension costs, as well as for deferred losses on refunding.
 See Note 8 for details on pension costs.
 A deferred refunding loss results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.

-In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
+In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element represents an acquisition of net assets that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
 The Authority reports deferred inflows related to pension cost reductions.
 See Note 8 for details on pension costs.